What's your name?

 Up until very recently, every economic behavioral model assumed all purchase decisions were System 2 driven.
 Thanks to fMRI technology we know the truth, which is that economists were wrong.

 System 1 plays an influencing role behind nearly all purchase decisions.
 The degree might vary.

 I know what you’re thinking, “No way that’s true.
 I bought a new car last year.
 Spent 3 months researching.
 Test drove 7.
 Read Consumer Reports.
 And then pulled the trigger.
 That was 100% a System 2 decision.”

 Hate to burst your bubble but it most likely wasn’t.
 You probably decided on the car long before reading Consumer Reports.
-Maybe someone you admire/envy had that car, or maybe you were so delighted that sales guy who showed you the car didn’t seem pushy at all.
+Maybe someone you admire/envy had that car or maybe fell in love with the color.
 But you can’t possibly tell yourself this is why you spent $32,000, so you do what all consumers do: you use System 2 (safety rating of the car, fuel efficiency, overall Consumer Reports ranking) to justify a System 1 experience.

 Received a LinkedIn connection request from someone I didn’t know.

 So I replied with “Do we know each other?”

 This was my System 2 mode (rational side): I only want to connect with select people.

 Notice how quickly I switched to System 1 (conversation thread below):